CodingKoopa/yamdi/README.md

 ```
 This should print something like `This server is running CraftBukkit version git-Spigot-f09662d-7c395d4 (MC: 1.13.2) (Implementing API version 1.13.2-R0.1-SNAPSHOT)` (It is supposed to say `CraftBukkit`.).

-### Spigot Data
+### Shutting Spigot Down
-YASDI exposes two volumes:
-- `/opt/spigot`, the Spigot installation.
-This contains the Spigot `JAR`, all server-related configurations, and world data.
-- `/opt/spigot-plugins`, the Spigot plugins.
-This contains plugins that are to be loaded by Spigot.
+YASDI properly traps the SIGINT and SIGTERM signals (for more info on when these are passed, see the Spigot startup script), and properly shuts down Spigot (saving worlds, shutting down plugins, etc.) when they are recieved.

 ### JVM Configuration